jrdegbe/thamesthrive-api/docs/flow/actions/trello/add_trello_card_action.md

   }
 }
 ```
 **NOTE**: list_id parameter does not matter.
-Tracardi uses it to store ID of found list.
+ThamesThrive uses it to store ID of found list.
 It should be left as **""** or **null**.

 ## Warning

-If you have two lists with same names on one board, then Tracardi will pick one of them,
+If you have two lists with same names on one board, then ThamesThrive will pick one of them,
 There is no method of specifying which one will be picked.